Fed seen holding rates steady as inflation watch continues

 "That is the danger – and you can be sure that the hawks are going to be arguing that," said Alan Blinder, a Princeton University professor and a former Fed vice chairman.
 "I have a hunch that they will talking in July about September."

-Other policymakers, like influential New York Fed President William Dudley, have signaled they would rather wait for more tangible signs of a rise in inflation before pulling the trigger on a rate increase.
+Other policymakers, like influential New York Fed President William Dudley, have signalled they would rather wait for more tangible signs of a rise in inflation before pulling the trigger on a rate increase.

 "There's not a lot of reason to raise rates until inflation goes up," said Kevin Logan, chief U.S. economist at HSBC in New York.

-The U.S. central bank began its latest policy meeting Tuesday morning and is scheduled to issue its statement at 2 p.m.
+The U.S. central bank is scheduled to issue its latest policy statement at 2 p.m.
 EDT (1800 GMT) on Wednesday.

 HEADWINDS

-The Fed raised its benchmark overnight interest rate in December for the first time in nearly a decade, and signaled four rate hikes were coming in 2016 as it moved to "normalize" the ultra-stimulative monetary policy adopted in response to the 2007-2009 financial crisis.
+The Fed raised its benchmark overnight interest rate in December for the first time in nearly a decade, and signalled four rate hikes were coming in 2016 as it moved to "normalise" the ultra-stimulative monetary policy adopted in response to the 2007-2009 financial crisis.

 But headwinds in the global economy, financial market volatility and uncertainty over the impact of Britain's decision to leave the European Union forced it to delay a rate hike and scale back the number of projected hikes to two for the year.